AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/event-check-in-overview.md

 ---
 # Event Check-in Overview {#event-check-in-overview}

+>[!AVAILABILITY]
+>
+>This app is not compatible with [Adobe Identity authentication](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"} at this time.

 The Marketo Events app for iPad or Android tablet makes it easy to check people in immediately when they arrive at your event.

 This article outlines the complete process.
 The headings are linked to the separate articles, and some Marketo activities are links in this outline.